reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 ## How to install this toolbox

+### What do I need?

+You will need MATLAB to run this code after it has been installed.

+This toolbox uses the MATLAB class VideoReader; as a result, MATLAB versions earlier than 2010b will be incompatible.
+Some versions of MATLAB running on OSX may also be incompatible.

+### What's the installation process?

 You can install this toolbox with a 3-step process:

 1. Download this code as a .zip file by clicking the green "Clone or download" button above